 The car battery will be tested to ensure that it operates correctly and is in good condition.
 All wires must be securely fitted.
 Your car battery must be secure and not leaking.

 The condition, performance and safety of your brakes will be rigorously tested to ensure that your brakes are working effectively.
 Where relevant, Anti-Lock Braking Systems (ABS) and Electronic Stability Control (ESC) systems will be tested as will the dashboard functions, including the MIL for ABS, ESC, brake fluid warning and electronic park brake.
-From 20th May 2018, brake pad warning lights will be checked and the condition of your brake pads and discs will also be inspected.
+From 20th May 2018, brake pad warning lights are now checked and the condition of your brake pads and discs are also inspected.

 Exhaust systems will be checked for signs of damage or corrosion and any serious leaks.
 Noise levels will also be examined.
-From 20th May 2018, cars with a diesel particulate filter will be checked to ensure that smoke of any colour is not emitted.
-If your DPF has been removed or tampered with your vehicle will be given a major fault unless you can prove that this was for a legitimate reason, such as cleaning.
+From 20th May 2018, cars with a diesel particulate filter are now checked to ensure that smoke of any colour is not emitted.
+If your DPF has been removed or tampered with, your vehicle will be given a major fault unless you can prove that this was for a legitimate reason, such as cleaning.

 Your vehicle will be checked to ensure it meets the correct requirements for exhaust emissions (dependent on age and fuel type).